 National Indigenous Peoples Day at artsPlace in partnership with Banff Centre

-They will also contain chalk so that children and families can create meaningful artwork and write messages of support for NIDP on the sidewalks near their home.
+They will also contain chalk so that children and families can create meaningful artwork expressing their love for sacred water places.
+The chalk can also be used to write supportive messages in celebration of National Indigenous People’s Day on sidewalks across the Bow Valley.

-These kits will be made available both through the Banff Centre and through artsPlace, as well as through their partnerships with other local organizations.
+These kits will be made available through artsPlace, as well as through their partnerships with other local organizations.

 artsPlace In-Person Workshops